Mount Glorious: Education

 There are no schools in Mount Glorious.
 The nearest government primary schools are Mount Samson State School in neighbouring Mount Samson to the north-east and Mount Nebo State School in neighbouring Mount Nebo to the south.
 The nearest government secondary school is Ferny Grove State High School in Ferny Grove to the south-east.

 Amenities

-The Moreton Bay Regional Council operates a mobile library service which visits the Mount Glorious Hall on Mount Glorious Road.
+The Moreton Bay City Council operates a mobile library service which visits the Mount Glorious Hall on Mount Glorious Road.